contactout/shared_components/README.md

 import { TextInput } from 'contactout-shared-components';
  ```

-You can then render the `Button` component like any other React component in JSX.
+You can then render the `TextInput` component like any other React component in JSX.

 -----